Payments and Collections

 A lost or stolen parking permit (a) must be reported immediately to the Department, and (b) an affidavit must be filed with the Department.
 A lost permit will be replaced at a charge of $25.00 or the face value of the permit, whichever is less.
-The replacement fee shall be refunded if the missing permit is found and returned to the Department.
+The replacement fee will be refunded if the missing permit is found and returned to the Department.

-- A debt owed by an employee may be deducted from the employee’s payroll checks;
+- a debt owed by an employee may be deducted from the employee’s payroll checks;

-- A debt owed by a University student necessitates that a “hold” status be placed with the University Registrar;
+- a debt owed by a University student necessitates that a “hold” status be placed with the University Registrar;

-- The Attorney General for the State of North Carolina may recommend the use of a collection agency to collect debts from individuals whose debts may not be collected by payroll deduction or by other means;
+- the Attorney General for the State of North Carolina may recommend the use of a collection agency to collect debts from individuals whose debts may not be collected by payroll deduction or by other means;

-- Failure to pay civil penalties or other just debts owed to the Department within ten calendar days of the date of the citation(s) or incurrence of the debt will result in a $10.00 late payment fee being assessed on each unpaid citation or other transaction; and
+- failure to pay civil penalties or other just debts owed to the Department within ten calendar days of the date of the citation(s) or incurrence of the debt will result in a $10.00 late payment fee being assessed on each unpaid citation or other transaction; and

-- A debt owed by any individual who is not eligible for payroll deduction may be subject to the garnishment of any North Carolina State income tax refund due and owing to that individual.
+- a debt owed by any individual who is not eligible for payroll deduction may be subject to the garnishment of any North Carolina State income tax refund due and owing to that individual.